ricardorauber/SecurityService/README.md

 #### Hash passwords

-You can also has passwords in order to protect the user's data using the `PBKDF2` algorithm:
+You can also hash passwords in order to protect the user's data using the `PBKDF2` algorithm:

 ```swift
 let password = "something"